 A term life insurance policy is the cheapest type of life insurance.
 It lasts for a set period, up to 30 years.
 When the time is up for that policy, the coverage will end.

 You can choose several different types of life insurance.
-But before you choose one, it is important to think about what would happen if you die.
-You need to decide how much money your family would need and also what type of expenses they would have if you are gone.
+But before you choose one, it is essential to think about what would happen if you die.
+You need to decide how much money your family would need and what expenses they would have if you were gone.

-Expenses That Life Insurance Cover For Your Beneficiaries
+Expenses That Life Insurance Covers For Your Beneficiaries

 You can use life insurance funds to cover a range of expenses after death, including: